vdh-anssi/opc-ua_security/README.md

 # Installation

-You need to build the development version of ProVerif, from the sources on branch "improved_scope_lemma" (this requires a working ocaml compiler):
+You need to build the development version of ProVerif, from the sources on branch "improved_scope_lemma" (this requires a working OCaml compiler, see https://ocaml.org/):
  - `$ git clone https://gitlab.inria.fr/bblanche/proverif.git`
  - `$ cd proverif/proverif`
  - `$ git checkout improved_scope_lemma`
+ - `$ git checkout 6a803aa13ccde13c0574912da93f029f86f63951`
  - `$ ./build`
  - `$ ./proverif --help`

 Results in this file have been obtained with Proverif development, branch improved_scope_lemma, commit 6a803aa13ccde13c0574912da93f029f86f63951.
 The branch improved_scope_lemma has been previously used in
-> Cheval, Vincent, Véronique Cortier, and Alexandre Debant.
+> Vincent Cheval, Véronique Cortier and Alexandre Debant.
 "Election Verifiability with ProVerif."
-2023 IEEE 36th Computer Security Foundations Symposium (CSF).
-IEEE, 2023.
+IEEE 36th Computer Security Foundations Symposium (CSF).
+2023.

-(Attacks can be found with the ProVerif version 2.05, available at https://bblanche.gitlabpages.inria.fr/proverif/, as well as the proofs for the confidentiality properties but the development version is required for proving the agreement properties.
-We thus recommend using the aforementioned development version.)

 Make sure that the proverif executable is in your path and available from the command line.
-You also need python 3.11 with Jinja2 (https://pypi.org/project/Jinja2/), to run the tool "opcua.py", that generates the input files and launch proverif.
+You also need Python 3.11 (or above) with Jinja2 (https://pypi.org/project/Jinja2/), to run the tool "opcua.py", that generates the input files and launch proverif.
  - `$ pip install jinja2`

 # To reproduce the automatic attack finding described in the paper

-These experiments have been conducted on a standard laptop.
+These experiments have been conducted on a standard laptop with 15 GiB or RAM (except query 3.1.B that requires at least 30 GiB in ECC).

-§5.2 Race condition for user contexts breaking Agr[S->C]:
+§5.1 Race condition for user contexts breaking Agr[S->C]:
- - `$ python3 opcua.py -q "3.1.0" -c "ECC, Encrypt, no_reopen, SSec, cert, no_switch, no_leaks" --html --not_fixed`
+ - `$ python3 opcua.py -q "3.1.race" -c "ECC, Encrypt, no_reopen, SSec, cert, no_switch, no_leaks" --html`
-open the file `output/trace1.pdf`
-The attack is found and reconstructed in less than 10s.
-"3.1.0" is the initial Agr[S->C] property discussed in the paper.
+"3.1.race" is the initial Agr[S->C] property discussed in the paper.
 `--not_fixed` indicates that the server's thumbprint is not included in ECC mode.
 `-c` specifies the configuration.
-See below how we can establish a security proof when our fix is used.
+The attack is found and reconstructed in less than 10s, and depicted in the file `output/trace1.pdf`.
+This scenario is very close to the one described in the paper in §5.1 and illustrated in Appendix §B.1, figure 10.

-§5.2 Race condition for user contexts breaking Agr[C->S]:
+§5.1 Race condition for user contexts breaking Agr[C->S]:
+ - `$ python3 opcua.py -q "3.2.race" -c "ECC, Encrypt, no_reopen, SSec, cert, no_switch, no_leaks" --html`
+"3.2.race" is the initial Agr[C->S] property discussed in the paper.
+The attack is found and reconstructed in less than 10s, and depicted in the file `output/trace1.pdf`.
+This scenario is mentioned in the paper in Appendix §B.1 as an adaptation of the previous attack but on user responses.

+§5.2 ECC client impersonation attack:
- - `$ python3 opcua.py -q "3.2.0" -c "ECC, Encrypt, no_reopen, SSec, cert, no_switch, no_leaks" --html --not_fixed`
+- `$ python3 opcua.py -q "3.1" -c "ECC, Encrypt, no_reopen, SNoAA, cert, no_switch, lt_leaks" --html --not_fixed`
-open the file `output/trace1.pdf`
+"3.1" is Agr-[S->C], weakened to tolerate race conditions and KCI attacks.
-The attack is found and reconstructed in less than 5s.
+The attack is found and reconstructed in less than 10s, and depicted in the file `output/trace1.pdf`.
-"3.2.0" is the initial Agr[C->S] property discussed in the paper.
+This scenario is very close to the one described in the paper in §5.2 and illustrated in Appendix §B.2, figure 11.
-See below how we can establish a security proof when our fix is used.
+See below how we can establish a security proof for Agr-[S->C] when our fix is used.

-§5.3 ECC client impersonation attack and §5.4 KCI attack:
+§5.3 KCI User Impersonation attack:
- - `$ python3 opcua.py -q "3.1" -u -c "ECC, Encrypt, no_reopen, SNoAA, cert, no_switch, lt_leaks" --html --not_fixed`
+- `$ python3 opcua.py -q "3.1.KCI_UI" -c "ECC, Encrypt, no_reopen, SNoAA, cert, no_switch, lt_leaks" --html`
+The attack is found and reconstructed in less than 5s, and depicted in the file `output/trace1.pdf`.
+This scenario is very close to the one described in the paper in §5.3 and illustrated in Appendix §B.3, figure 16.

+§5.4 Session hijack by reopening:
+- `$ python3 opcua.py -q "3.1.reopen" -c "ECC, Sign, reopen, SSec, cert, no_switch, lt_leaks" --html`
-§5.2 KCI attack: open the file `output/trace1.pdf` §5.3 ECC client impersonation attack: open the file `output/trace2.pdf` "3.1" -u: checks both Agr[S->C] weakened to tolerate race conditions and KCI attacks The attack is found and reconstructed in less than 20s.
+The attack is found and reconstructed in less than 30m, and depicted in the file `output/trace1.pdf`.
+(In RSA, it takes only 50s, and it is depicted in the file `output/trace2.pdf`).
+This scenario is very close to the one described in the paper in §5.4 and illustrated in Appendix §B.4, figure 12.

+§5.5 KCI: session and user confusion:
+- `$ python3 opcua.py -q "3.1.confusion" -c "RSA, Encrypt, reopen, SSec, cert, no_switch, lt_leaks" --html --no_reconstruction`
+The attack is found in less than 03s, but Proverif cannot reconstruct it and terminates with "cannot be proved".
+In the file `output/index.html`, a reachable goal shows that Proverif is able to construct a clause that contradicts the query:
+ - the server has received a user request "C_val_4" in a session called "s_2" authenticated by "SAtoken_13", that is currently hold by user "usr_7"
+ - the client has sent the same user request "C_val_4", but in a session called "id_131" also authenticated by "SAtoken_13", for a user called "usr_8"
+The "Derivation" (file `output/derivation1.html`) shows that:
+ - "SAtoken_13" was given by the client to the attacker, that impersonated the compromised server (thanks to the leak of the server secret key S_sk_3), through a legitimate activation request for a user "usr_9".
+(It could have been any request in fact).
+ - "usr_8" is not known to the server and does not appear in any derivation of a server event.
+This scenario is very close to the one described in the paper in §5.5 and illustrated in Appendix §B.5, figure 15.

-§5.5 Downgrade of password secrecy:
+§5.6 Downgrade of password secrecy:
  - `$ python3 opcua.py -q "Conf[Pwd]" -c "ECC, Encrypt, no_reopen, SSec, pwd, no_switch, ch_leaks" --html`
-open the file `output/trace1.pdf`
-The attack is found and reconstructed in less than 20s.
+The attack is found and reconstructed in less than 25s, and depicted in the file `output/trace1.pdf`.
+This scenario is very close to the one described in the paper in Appendix §B.6.1.
+Note that the property is true in mode "Sign" instead of "Encrypt".

 §5.6 Risk of Signature Oracle:
  - `$ python3 opcua.py -q "Conf[Pwd]" -c "ECC, None, no_reopen, SNoAA, pwd, no_switch, lt_leaks" --oracle --html`
-open the file `output/trace1.pdf`
-The attack is found and reconstructed in less than 32m.
-`--oracle` indicates that the client certificate is not parsed (leading to the signature oracle), as tolerated by the OPC-UA specification for "No Application Authentication" in version 1.05.03.
+`--oracle` indicates that the client certificate is not parsed (leading to the signature oracle), as tolerated by the OPC UA specification for "No Application Authentication" in version 1.05.03.
+The attack is found and reconstructed in less than 25m, and depicted in the file `output/trace1.pdf`.
+It shows an attack against the user password that is made through the use of the Signature Oracle, when No Application Authentication (SNoAA) is used.
+The Signature Oracle is described in the paper in Appendix §B.6.2 and illustrated in figure 14.
+Note that the security property Conf[Pwd] is true when our fix is used, i.e. when no signature oracle is allowed (without `--oracle`).

 # To reproduce the security proofs for our fixes